felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 It's already good enough, and it will only get better.

-## "Digital books represent a threat to libraries and bookshops"
+## "Digital books represent a threat to libraries and bookshops!"

 Ok, let's humor this argument and pretend digital books were a real threat to libraries and bookshops.
 Would they start closing down, preventing us from benefiting from their services?